MOEAFramework/MOEAFramework/docs/variables.md

 ## Real

-Real-valued decision variables store numbers between $\pm \inf$.
+Real-valued decision variables store numbers between $\pm \inf$ but are typically restricted to some finite lower and upper bounds.
 Internally these are represented as double precision (64-bit) floating point values.
-They always have a defined lower and upper bound.

 ```java